kyletmartinez/embed-external-assets-into-lottie-with-cavalry/README.md

 # Embed External Assets Into Lottie

-Embed all external assets into Lottie.
+Embed external assets into Lottie from the original Cavalry file.

 ## Installation

+1. Download `Embed External Assets Into Lottie.js` from GitHub
+    - **Home page:** Click the green `Code` button near the top right then click `Download ZIP`
+    - **Script page:** Click `Download raw file` button near the top right
-1. Save `Embed External Assets Into Lottie.js` into your Cavalry scripts folder
+2. Save `Embed External Assets Into Lottie.js` into your Cavalry scripts folder
-2. Find the scripts folder via: **Help** > **Show Scripts Folder** (or **Scripts** > **Show Scripts Folder**)
+    - Find the scripts folder with **Scripts** > **Show Scripts Folder** in Cavalry
-3. Restart Cavalry or refresh the Scripts menu
+4. Refresh the script list by simply closing and reopening the **Scripts** menu
-4. Access via: **Window** > **Scripts** > **Embed External Assets Into Lottie**
+5. Access via **Scripts** > **Embed External Assets Into Lottie** in Cavalry

 ## Usage

 1. Open the original `.cv` file used to generate the Lottie OR generate a new Lottie with the current file
-2. Enable or disable the "Center anchor points" feature
+2. Enable or disable the `Center anchor points` feature
-3. Click the "Select JSON" button and select the existing Lottie JSON file
+3. Click the `Select JSON` button and select the existing Lottie JSON file
 4. If successful the old JSON will be saved with a `.bak` extension and the new JSON will have all external assets embedded into the JSON file

 > [!WARNING]
 > The script uses a _fuzzy-match_ to ensure the current `.cv` contains all assets used in the Lottie.
-If even one is notfound, no embedding will happen.
+If even one is missing, no embedding will happen.
 For best results, enusure the original `.cv` used to export the Lottie is open.

 ## Discoveries